sjalali12/RISCV_FE_Design_Course/README.md

 Data Type representations and format specifiers
 ![image](https://github.com/user-attachments/assets/11cc3a62-c639-49e1-ae8c-f208a3f0d6e6 =100x200)

+** instruction Set Architecture (ISA) **

+The ISA is an abstract interface & architectural model of the hardware (CPU) that specifies both what the processor is capable of; as well as how it gets done.

+The ISA provides the only way for a user (can be system calls made by OS or by Programs) to interact with the hardware level machine instructions.
+It works as a programmer’s reference because it’s what is visible to the assembly language programmer, the compiler writer, and the application programmer.

+The ISA defines the supported data types, registers, how the main memory is managed,  which instructions a microprocessor can execute, and the input/ output model of multiple ISA implementations.
+The ISA can be extended / customized by adding instructions or other capabilities, or by adding support for larger addresses and data values.

-The instruction Set Architecture exposes at two levels - User ISA and System ISA.
+The ISA exposes at two levels - User ISA and System ISA.
 Both are used by the OS.
-The applications and user programs can only use the User ISA whereas the OS provides suitable wrapper or specializedinterfaces that shield the raw System ISA from harm.
+The applications and user programs can only use the User ISA whereas the OS provides suitable wrapper or specialized interfaces that shield the raw System ISA from harm.

+** Registers and Addressing **

 RISC-V utilizes the Little-Endian memory addressing architecture at the hardware abstraction level.